sampsyo/home/_draffs/probablycorrect.md

 If $p_{\text{high}} \le P$, then you can say it's wrong.
 Otherwise, the test is inconclusive---you need to take more samples.

-There are fancier ways, too: you could use [Wald's sequential sampling][wald] to automatically choose $n$ and rule out possibility that you don't have enough evidence.
+There are fancier ways, too: you could use [Wald's sequential sampling][wald] to automatically choose $n$ and rule out possibility of an inconclusive result.
 But the simple Clopper--Pearson way is perfectly good.

 [wald]: https://en.wikipedia.org/wiki/Sequential_probability_ratio_test